Image Wrap

 Your options change depending on innumerable factors.
 Did you hurt someone while DUI?
 Did you cause property damage?
 Did you resist police arrest?
 Are you prepared to accept culpability for what happened (if indeed you were to blame)?
 Do you have prior convictions on you record?
 If so, what were they for?

 Only a qualified Los Angeles DUI lawyer can really help you sort out the best strategies and methods for dealing with prosecutors.
 In some cases, it makes more sense to fight your charges.
 In another cases, it might make more sense to aim for a plea deal.
-To really unpack your best solutions, connect with an experienced Long Beach DUI criminal defense attorney with the Kraut Criminal & DUI Lawyers (444 West Ocean, Suite 800 Long Beach, California 90802 Phone: (562) 531-7454).
+To really unpack your best solutions, connect with an experienced Long Beach DUI criminal defense attorney with the Kraut Law Group Criminal & DUI Lawyers, Inc. (444 West Ocean, Suite 800 Long Beach, California 90802 Phone: (562) 531-7454).
 Mr. Kraut is one of the most widely known and respected Los Angles DUI lawyers.
 He served as a Senior Deputy District Attorney for 14 plus years (after attending Harvard Law School, no less) before switching roles to become an advocate of defendants.
 His experience fighting on both sides gives him a unique advantage that he can bring to bear to help you.

 Continue reading